—Daniel Defoe, The Political History of the Devil, 1726.

 Lots of people have seen a hockey-stick graph of human population, with a huge upward swing starting within the past 100 years.
 It's the lead graphic on Wikipedia's world population article and the source of considerable consternation about the carrying capacity of the planet, given some reasonably foreseeable level of technical sophistication on the part of all these billions of us.
 Some people have even seen Randal Munroe's musings on fairy demographics which discusses — in a roundabout way — the cumulative number of people to have ever lived.
 So at least a few people other than me are thinking about this.

-It's easy to figure out what percent of all humans are dead at any particular point in time: how many had ever lived up to that point, and what was the then-current world population?
-Estimating those two numbers in order to do the simple arithmetic is somewhat difficult, particularly in the distant past.
+In principle, it's easy to figure out what percent of all humans are dead at any particular point in time: how many had ever lived up to that point, and what was the then-current world population?
+Sadly, determining those two numbers in order to do the simple arithmetic is somewhat difficult, particularly in the distant past.
 Estimates of global human population in antiquity vary wildly, but I'm going to use data from the Population Reference Bureau and the aforementioned Wikipedia article.
 A little bit of interpolation gets us current and cumulative-to-date human populations from about 10,000 BCE to the present.

 What if the death rate had not gone up, nor down?
 What if population growth had precisely kept up with growth in the number of humans to have ever lived?
 What does that population curve look like?
 The curve depends on two parameters: initial populations (alive and dead), and life expectancy.
 The faster people are dying and being added to the count of dead people, the faster they'll need to be replaced to keep the living population at the target percentage of the total.
 For the first parameter, let's take the ten-thousand-years-ago values of 5 million living humans, and 1,138 million dead ones.
 For the second parameter, once again, Wikipedia has some data which I will approximate as 30 years for a reasonable long-term average (world life expectancy at birth didn't significantly exceed that until well into the 20th century).
 So as a slight simplification, 1/30th of the population would die every year and be added to the cumulative total of humans who have ever lived.
 On a log scale, the graph of living humans and total humans in this scenario is a pair of parallel lines.
-The slope of those lines is affected by the initial populations (lower initial mortality means faster population growth to keep up), and average life expectancy (longer lives reduce the rate at which the population total goes up).
+The slope of those lines depends on how fast we're adding dead people, and thus how fast we need to add new live ones to keep things in balance.

 With these starting conditions, population growth is extremely slow.
 It takes just shy of 5,000 years for the population to double, which is actually reasonably close to best-estimate values for the human population during the period between five and ten thousand years ago.
 But whereas human population rose more rapidly thereafter, here we continue at our slow pace, taking right around 50,000 years to reach the world's current population of a bit shy of eight billion.